goztrk/django-nanoid-field/README.md

 ## Using NanoidField as `primary_key`

-Currently Django Auto Field feature does not allow using fields other than Integer based fields.
-Until this ability changes you cannot use this as AutoField.

 To use NanoID as default `primary_key` you need to explicitly define it in your
 model: